-- 142. The GMO would be prepared at the trial sites and administered via i.m. or intranasal administration.
-There is potential for exposure of people to the GMO during the preparation and administration via needle stick, sharps injury, aerosol formation, spills or eye splash. - 143.
-Needles would only be used during the administration of the GMO to the foals via i.m. injection; this procedure would not require recapping the needles.
+143. The GMO would be prepared at the trial sites and administered via i.m. or intranasal administration.
+There is potential for exposure of people to the GMO during the preparation and administration via needle stick, sharps injury, aerosol formation, spills or eye splash.

+144. Needles would only be used during the administration of the GMO to the foals via i.m. injection; this procedure would not require removing or recapping the needles.
 Only veterinarians or those highly trained in animal husbandry and veterinary procedure would administer the GMO and needles and syringes would be disposed into sharps bins immediately after use.
 The foals would be trained in advance of the procedure and any horses which did not acclimatise well would be excluded from the trial.
-The horses would also be tethered to fencing during the administration procedure, limiting the magnitude of unexpected or sudden movements. - 144.
-These measures would minimise the potential exposure of people to the GMOs via needle stick, sharps injury or horse bites.
+The horses would also be tethered to fencing during the administration procedure, limiting the magnitude of unexpected or sudden movements.

+145. These measures would minimise the potential exposure of people to the GMOs via needle stick, sharps injury or horse bites.
 In the event of exposure, the person would be instructed to wash the exposed area with excess of water and soap or antiseptic and seek medical attention if required.
 In addition, as AdVs usually cause respiratory, gastrointestinal or eye infections, it is unlikely that exposure via needle stick or sharps injury would result in infection.

-145. Dealings generating aerosols or accidental spills during preparation or administration could result in exposure via inhalation of aerosols or exposure through the oral route.
+146. Dealings generating aerosols or accidental spills during preparation or administration could result in exposure via inhalation of aerosols or exposure through the oral route.
 However, those administering the GM vaccine would be wearing extensive PPE including masks, face shields, double gloves, disposable overalls with hoods and knee-high rubber boots.
 This would minimise the potential exposure of people to the GMOs via aerosol, spills or eye splash.
 Contact with broken skin is not a route of AdV infection, but it could result in exposure to the GMO.
 The applicant proposed that, in the unlikely event of exposure of skin, eye or mucosa to the GMO, the affected area would be decontaminated where possible, and the person would be instructed to seek medical advice.
-The attending physician would be informed of the GMO and its characteristics.
-In addition, any spills on the floor or surfaces would be decontaminated using chemical disinfectants.
+The attending medical practitioner would be informed of the GMO and its characteristics.
+In addition, any spills on the floor or surfaces would be decontaminated using chemical disinfectants such as 60% ethanol or 2,500ppm sodium hypochlorite which are effective at denaturing HAdV-5 (see section 2.7).